Conviva/conviva-js-appanalytics/README.md

 button_click | on the button click callback|
 link_click | on the link click callback|

-To learn about the default metrics for analyzing the native and web applications performance, such as App Crashes, Avg Screen Load Time, and Page Loads, refer to the [App Experience Metrics](https://pulse.conviva.com/learning-center/content/app_experience/app_experience_metrics.html?tocpath=App%20Experience%7C_____8) page in the Learning Center.
+To learn about the default metrics for analyzing the native and web applications performance, such as App Crashes, Avg Screen Load Time, and Page Loads, refer to the [ECO Metrics](https://pulse.conviva.com/learning-center/content/eco/eco_metrics.html) page in the Learning Center.
 </details>

 ## Note: